jasonleebrown/UCE_phyluce_pipeline/README.md

 _____________________________________________________________________________________________________________________________________________
 ### Hacking Machuruku treefile
 **Brute force method** Occasionally, for various reseasons - R stats and treefiles do not play well.
-If your tree file is opening, but not displaying upper and lower confidence intervales, you have to option to manually input tree values.
-See this excel file for details.
+If your tree file is opening, but not displaying the upper and lower confidence intervals, you have the option to manually input the missing CI values.
+See [this Excel file](https://github.com/jasonleebrown/UCE_phyluce_pipeline/blob/master/other_files/machuruku_manual_tree_input.xlsx) for details.